Democratic Party of Iranian Kurdistan

-The Democratic Party of Iranian Kurdistan (PDKI; حیزبی دێموکراتی کوردستانی ئێران, HDKA; حزب دموکرات کردستان ایران), also known as the Kurdish Democratic Party of Iran (KDPI), is an armed leftist separatist movement of Kurds in Iran, exiled in the Kurdistan Region of Iraq with branch offices in Europe.
+The Democratic Party of Iranian Kurdistan (PDKI; حیزبی دێموکراتی کوردستانی ئێران, HDKA; حزب دموکرات کردستان ایران), also known as the Kurdish Democratic Party of Iran (KDPI), is a militant leftist Kurdish party in Iran.

-It is the oldest of all Kurdish parties, which are fighting for self-determination of the Kurdish people in Iran.
-It is banned and declared a terrorist organization in Iran and thus not able to operate openly.
-Over the years the group has shifted its focus from an independent Kurdish state to autonomy or the implementation of a federal system in Iran.
+The PDKI operates as an armed group and is based in the Kurdistan Region of Iraq, with political branch offices in Europe.
+It is the oldest Kurdish political party advocating self-determination for Kurdish people in Iran.
+It is banned and declared a terrorist organization by Iran and thus not able to operate openly in the country.
+Over the years, the group has shifted its focus from seeking an independent Kurdish nation-state to advocating autonomy or the implementation of a federal system in Iran, and it espouses democratic socialism.

-Since 1979, KDPI has waged a persistent guerrilla war against Iran.
-This included the 1979–1989 Kurdish insurgency, its 1989–1996 insurgency and the recent clashes in 2016.
-Another notable action is the 1967 Kurdish revolt in Iran.
+Since the 20th century, PDKI has waged a persistent guerrilla war against Iran as part of the Kurdish separatist movement in Iran.
+This included the 1967 Kurdish revolt in Iran, 1979–1989 Kurdish insurgency, the 1989–1996 insurgency, and recent clashes in 2016.

+In recent years, the PDKI has played a significant role in supporting widespread protests against the Iranian regime.
+The party, alongside other Kurdish opposition groups, has called for regime change and the establishment of a democratic government that guarantees freedom and rights for all citizens.
+Despite harsh government crackdowns on demonstrators, the PDKI has organized solidarity actions such as strikes and public protests within Kurdistan Province.
+During the protests, the party joined other Kurdish groups to form the Coalition of Political Forces of Iranian Kurdistan.

 History

 Early years

 On 16 August 1945, Qazi Muhammad founded the party under the name Kurdistan Democratic Party (PDK) in Mahabad, Iran.
+The organization emerged partly as a response to discriminatory state policies toward non-Persian and non-Shiʿite communities in Iran.
+The party replaced the Society for Kurdish Resurrection (Kurdish: Komalay Ziyanaway Kurd), which had been founded a few years earlier by some of the future founding members of the PDK.

-On 22 January 1946, the Republic of Kurdistan would be declared, of which he formally became president.
+On 22 January 1946, the Republic of Kurdistan would be declared, of which Muhammad formally became president.
 The republic lasted less than a year before the USSR's occupation of Iran ended and the Imperial Iranian Army under Mohammad Reza Pahlavi conquered the short-lived Kurdish state on 15 December 1946.
 After the fall of the republic, many PDK members were arrested and executed by the Iranian Government, including Muhammad, nearly ending the party.
+The KDPI has been a central actor in the Iranian Kurdish national movement since 1947, particularly after the collapse of the Republic of Kurdistan.